daabir/dbSwitch/README.md

 # dbSwitch(readline)
-lightweight app that demonstrates readline module.
+lightweight app that demonstrates readline module. also helps you initial backend setup

 # how to use
     1. Clone repository. or download the zipped verion.